polyaxon/polyaxon/docs/setup/kubernetes.md

 ## Create a namespace for Polyaxon

-Polyaxon is installed and relies on the namespace to run experiments independently of other applications running on your cluster, we recommend using `polyaxon`.
+Polyaxon installs and uses a namespace to run experiments independently of other applications running on your cluster, we recommend using `polyaxon`.

 ```bash